Sunghoo Park is the South Korean director of

-Unfortunately, I didn’t have any experience in martial arts myself, so I learned it in books and on YouTube.
+Unfortunately, I didn’t have any experience in martial arts myself, so I learned it in

 I took care to share the images I had with my team by attaching YouTube links as a reference in addition to what is instructed in the storyboard.